ferrocene/ferrocene/ferrocene/doc/release-notes/src/next.rst

   * :target-with-triple:`armebv7r-none-eabihf`
   * :target-with-triple:`x86_64-apple-darwin`

-* Experimental support has been added for a new host platform.
+* Experimental support has been added for new host platforms.
   Note that experimental targets are not qualified for safety critical use.
-The new target is:
+The new targets are:

   * :target-with-triple:`aarch64-apple-darwin`
+  * :target-with-triple:`aarch64-unknown-linux-gnu`

 Changes
 -------